dr-fischer/sop/Bruker 400 MHz NMR/sop_BrukerNMR.md

 1. Obtain a spinner and place your NMR sample tube inside.
 Use the depth gauge (with no force) to set your tube depth to the appropriate level.
 1. Place your prepared sample in an autosampler location.
 Take note of the number within the autosampler.
 Location 24 is reserved for the autocalibration sample and should never be removed.
 1. Within the Experiment Table window, click the number under the "Holder" column followed by "Add."
-1. Take note of the location listed under "Disk" as this is where your spectrum will be saved.
+1. Take note of the location listed under "Disk" as this is where your spectrum will be saved.  **Set the directory to be on the D drive**.
+Do not use spaces when making folders.
 Leave the value under the "NO." column as is.
 1. Select your solvent from the drop-down menu under the "Solvent" column.
 1. Select your experiment from the drop-down menu under the "Experiment" column.
 1. Parameters of the selected experiment, such as the number of scans, can be edited by clicking the equal sign under the "Par" column.